Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Introduction

-On the path integral level, a $\PT$-symmetric theory simply corresponds to integrating over any complex domain that asymptotically terminates within certain regions called Stoke's wedges\footnote{See equation (61) in Bender \textit{et al.} \cite{Bender:2006wt} and the surrounding discussion.
+On the path integral level, a $\PT$-symmetric theory simply corresponds to integrating over any complex domain that asymptotically terminates within certain regions called Stokes wedges\footnote{See equation (61) in Bender \textit{et al.} \cite{Bender:2006wt} and the surrounding discussion.
 The path integral of the $\PT$-symmetric theory is simply defined as an integral over an appropriate complex domain $\calC_{\PT}$.
 The $\calC$ operator does not show up explicitly in the path integral picture.
-See also \cite{Jones:2006sj} for this last point.}.
+See also \cite{Jones:2006sj} for this last point.
+Although there may be a $\mathcal{C}\mathcal{P}\mathcal{T}$ inner product which is non-trivial to calculate, it doesn't enter into a Lagrangian description of a $\mathcal{P}\mathcal{T}$-symmetric theory.}.
 For the $-g\phi^4$ theory these lie at angles in the lower half of the complex plane \cite{Bender:1998ke}.
 Therefore, even with a negative coupling constant, there exist domains of path integration that give physical theories.
 Because such domains do exist, a negative-coupling theory can have meaning; that is, the theory can be predictive.
 Making sense of the negative-coupling theory simply amounts to finding such a domain.

+An early analysis of $\mathcal{PT}$-symmetric negatively-coupled $\textrm{O}(N)$ models at large $N$ was carried out by Ogilvie and Meisinger \cite{Ogilvie:2008tu}, who derived the large-$N$ effective description using a constraint-field formulation, with which the present results are consistent.
+In that work, the authors emphasized that determining stability in the $\mathcal{PT}$-symmetric $\textrm{O}(N)$ field theory requires a careful understanding of the domains used in functional path integration (which the following work attempts to address), and they asserted that renormalization of the quartic coupling in four dimensions leads to an asymptotically free theory in the large-$N$ limit.
+However, the analysis remained schematic in several respects: no explicit convergent domain of path integration for the scalar fields was specified, and the renormalization was not carried out in detail.
+In addition, no comparison was made between renormalized thermodynamic quantities and those of the corresponding positive-coupling (supposedly Hermitian) theory.
+The present work extends their work in this way.

 In \cite{Romatschke:2022jqg,Romatschke:2022llf} that studied the $N$-component $\vec{\phi}^4$ model, the partition function for the negative-coupling theory was not calculated directly.
 Rather, it was calculated assuming the unproven recent conjecture by Ai, Bender, and Sarkar in \cite{Ai:2022csx} for the $\PT$-symmetric $-g\phi^4$ theory.
-Therefore, there has not yet been an explicit demonstration that the negative-coupling theory (path-integrated on some appropriate domain) is really a continuum limit of the positive-coupling theory.
-Such a demonstration is the aim of this paper.
+This conjecture holds that the logarithm of the thermal partition function $Z_{\PT}(g,\beta=1/T)$ at negative coupling $-g<0$ is given from the partition function $Z_+(\lambda,\beta)$ calculated at positive coupling $\lambda$ as